 Caring for elders in Louisiana

-Since 2015, Caregiver Homes of Louisiana’s community-based program has helped families provide high-quality, 24-hour care for an elder at home or people with disabilities in need of physical care and assistance.
+Since 2015, Caregiver Homes of Louisiana’s community-based program has helped families provide high-quality, 24-hour care for elders and individuals with physical disabilities or individuals with intellectual/developmental disabilities who are in need of personal care and assistance.
 We help make it possible for a family member or friend to become the primary in-home caregiver by providing them with the support and financial assistance they need.
-In Louisiana, our Structured Family Caregiving model is known as Monitored In-Home Caregiving (MIHC).
+In Louisiana, our Structured Family Caregiving model of care is known as Monitored In-Home Caregiving (MIHC).